 In all seriousness, I am certainly sensitive to those who have lost their jobs, struggling to make ends meet during this unprecedented time.
 However, the world we've grown accustomed to wasn't a normal one to say the least.

 The hustle & bustle of that world was taxing on the mind, body and soul.
 Be honest with yourselves.
-We normalized it because we didn't know any better, foolishly thinking it was the "way of life."
-Wrong!
+We normalized it because we didn't know any better, foolishly thinking it was the way of life.
+We couldn't have be so wrong.
 The end result led to society (western culture, to be exact) losing sight of the essentials of existence.
-We forgot how to prioritize at home; enjoying the smaller things that we've typically taken for granted.
+We forgot how to prioritize at home; enjoying the smaller things we've shamefully taken for granted.
 Now is the time to rediscover that.

 For those of you currently losing your minds - breathe!
 Reassess your life before rushing back to the mass hysteria of the pre-quarantined world.
 If you find yourself struggling with this "new norm," don't worry, the old world will be back in due time.